SnapLogic/docker-postgres-sakila/image/openldap-sakila/README.md

 as {SSHA}.
 It can be set after initialization with a call to 'ldapmodify'.
 (I'll change the .ldif file if I can find a clean way to calculate it dynamically.)

-### Digital certificates

-(to be done)

-Digital certificates and private keys will be created for every record in the 'staff' and 'customer' tables.
-This allows testing applications that require strong mutual authentication.
-The LDAP .ldif files will be modified accordingly.